 What is the extent of a waste producer’s liability after transferral of waste (eg, to a waste disposal agent)?

-Waste liability usually rests with the waste producer or ‘holder’ (although a debate exists as to the criteria to define the latter), which is responsible for the environmentally sound management of its waste until final treatment (including transport, recovery or disposal), regardless of physical and contractual transfers to professional agents (at least from the authorities’ perspective).
+Waste liability usually rests with the waste producer or ‘holder’ (although a debate exists as to the criteria to define the latter), which is responsible for the environmentally sound management of its waste until final treatment (including transport, recovery or disposal), regardless of physical transfers to professional agents (at least from the authorities’ perspective).

 However, waste liability now tends to shift to the manufacturer of the good that will ultimately generate or be turned into a waste, under various ‘extended producer responsibility’ regimes.
-France champions these regimes, which may be regulated at EU level (eg, packaging, waste electrical and electronic equipment, end-of-life vehicles) or at national level (eg, tyres, textile, furniture), or may be set up on a voluntary basis (eg, agricultural supplies, cartridges).
+France champions these regimes, which may be regulated at EU level (eg, packaging, waste electrical and electronic equipment, end-of-life vehicles) or at national level (eg, tyres, textile, furniture), or may be set up on a voluntary basis (eg, agricultural supplies).